socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-15-composing-with-components.md

 [VO]
 And we can apply that same logic to building other, smaller components, as well.

-A login component like the one on the login page we were just looking at might be composed of several components, maybe two instances of a TextField component and a Submit component that would just be a button.
+A login form component  like the one on the login page we were just looking at might be composed of several components, maybe two instances of a TextField component and a Submit Button componen.

 [SC]